scan-dev/BMAID/docs/instruction.md

 The build process is configured via `build-web-agent.cfg.js`.
 Key parameters include:

-- `orchestrator_agent_prompt`: Specifies the path to the main prompt file for the orchestrator agent, such as `bmad-agent/web-bmad-orchestrator-agent.md`.
+- `orchestrator_agent_prompt`: Specifies the path to the main prompt file for the orchestrator agent, such as `bmaid-agent/web-bmaid-orchestrator-agent.md`.
 This file will be copied to `agent-prompt.txt` in the build directory.
-  - Example: `./bmad-agent/web-bmad-orchestrator-agent.md`
+  - Example: `./bmaid-agent/web-bmaid-orchestrator-agent.md`
 - `asset_root`: Defines the root directory where your agent assets are stored.
 The script will look for subdirectories within this path.
-  - Example: `./bmad-agent/` meaning it will look for folders like `personas`, `tasks` inside `bmad-agent/`)
+  - Example: `./bmaid-agent/` meaning it will look for folders like `personas`, `tasks` inside `bmaid-agent/`)
 - `build_dir`: Specifies the directory where the bundled output files and the `agent-prompt.txt` will be created.
-  - Example: `./bmad-agent/build/`
+  - Example: `./bmaid-agent/build/`
 - `agent_cfg`: Specifies the path to the md cfg file that defines the agents the Orchestrator can embody.
-  - Example: `./bmad-agent/web-bmad-orchestrator-agent.cfg.md`
+  - Example: `./bmaid-agent/web-bmaid-orchestrator-agent.cfg.md`

-Paths in the configuration file (`build-web-agent.cfg.js`) are relative to the `bmad-agent` directory (where `build-web-agent.cfg.js` and the build script `build-bmad-orchestrator.js` are located).
+Paths in the configuration file (`build-web-agent.cfg.js`) are relative to the `bmaid-agent` directory (where `build-web-agent.cfg.js` and the build script `build-bmaid-orchestrator.js` are located).

 ### Asset Directory Structure

 The script expects a specific structure within the `asset_root` directory:

 1. **Subdirectories**: Create subdirectories directly under `asset_root` for each category of assets.
-Based on the `bmad-agent/` folder, these would be:
+Based on the `bmaid-agent/` folder, these would be:
     - `checklists/`
     - `data/`
     - `personas/`